SphereVisualizer/spherevisualizer.github.io/README.md

 Details
 ============
-For aditional information, see [this presentation](https://spherevisualizer.github.io/presentation).
+For additional information, see [this presentation](https://spherevisualizer.github.io/presentation/).